-Mr. Ogden was nominated by President Obama and confirmed by the United States Senate to serve as the Deputy Attorney General of the United States, and he did so from 2009 to 2010.
+Mr. Ogden served as the Deputy Attorney General of the United States from 2009 to 2010.
 In that position, he was the second ranking official of the United States Department of Justice and its chief operating officer, supervising the Justice Department’s 110,000 employees, almost $30 billion budget, and all of its components and operations.
 Among the components reporting to Mr. Ogden were the Federal Bureau of Investigation and other law enforcement agencies, the 93 United States Attorneys Offices, and all of the Justice Department’s national litigating divisions including the Criminal Division, National Security Division, Civil Division, Civil Rights Division, Antitrust Division, Environment and Natural Resources Division, and Tax Division.
-He served as a member of the Deputies Committee of the National Security Council, and led major Justice Department and Executive Branch initiatives addressing healthcare fraud, financial fraud, international organized crime, Mexican drug cartels, immigration, international tax enforcement, and law enforcement in Indian Country.
-He also worked regularly with the leaders of foreign justice and interior ministries on international disputes and national security and law enforcement matters
+He led major Justice Department and Executive Branch initiatives addressing healthcare fraud, financial and mortgage fraud, international organized crime, Mexican drug cartels, immigration, international tax enforcement, the government's compliance with criminal and civil discovery, and law enforcement in Indian Country.
+He worked regularly with the leaders of foreign justice and interior ministries on international disputes and national security and law enforcement matters